NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 ### Formative Assessments

-How can I ensure that image content is preserved during saving?
+How can I ensure that image content is preserved during saving (one answer)?
-(Please choose one answer)

 1. I always use Tiff format, this is safe.
 2. I test it by checking pixel values and coordinates before and after saving.